coredump-ch/gitcash/docs/spec.md

 - **Source** (prefix `source:`): Special type of account that can be used to deposit money into the system

+Accounts come into existence by usage, but you can also explicitly create a new account by transferring an amount of 0 to that account.

 ## Storage format

 Transactions are stored as TOML snippets in Git commit messages.
 Every commit